GoldgamerYT/Syldoria-Launcher/README.md

 4. **Display errors**: If the GUI is not displayed correctly, the problem could be related to the JCEF installation.
 Check if the libraries are in the correct path.

-5. **Platform compatibility**: Remember that this launcher only works on Windows systems.
+5. **Platform compatibility**: Remember that this custom Minecraft launcher only works on Windows systems.

-## License
+## License Information

-This launcher is **only released for open-source projects**.
+This Minecraft launcher with automatic mod downloading capabilities is **only released for open-source projects**.
 Commercial use is prohibited.
 All rights reserved.

-## Contributions
+## Community Contributions

-Contributions to the project are welcome!
+Contributions to the Syldoria Launcher project are welcome!
 If you find a bug or want to suggest an improvement, please create an issue or a pull request.

-## Contact
+## Contact Information

-For questions or suggestions, you can contact the development team:
+For questions or suggestions about this custom Minecraft launcher, you can contact the development team:

 - GitHub: [GoldgamerYT](https://github.com/GoldgamerYT)
 - Discord: (Link to Discord server)

+---

+## Keywords
+custom minecraft launcher, minecraft mod manager, automatic mod downloader, curseforge api integration, minecraft modpack manager, syldoria launcher, minecraft server launcher, custom game launcher, minecraft mod installer, windows minecraft launcher

 ---